1j01/jspaint/README.md

 [Paint 3D]: https://www.microsoft.com/en-us/store/p/paint-3d-preview/9nblggh5fv99

 Windows 95, 98, and XP were the golden years of paint.
-You had a tool box and a color box, a foreground color and a background color, and that was all you needed.
+You had a toolbox and a color box, a foreground color and a background color, and that was all you needed.

 Things were simple.